ErikDorstel/midiKnobs/README.md

     knob is the number of the analog input line (0-63) value is the analog level (0-127)

 The program quickly scans for pots with changed values and immediately sends updates with the new values.
-A second slower loop not depends on level changes and sends updates for all pots within a 16 seconds period.
+A second slower loop not depends on level changes and sends updates for all pots within a 16 seconds interval with 1 second steps.